 What is Spondylolisthesis?

 Spondylolisthesis is a back injury involving a forward slipping of one vertebra over another and is most commonly seen in children between the ages of 9 and 14.
 It is also more common in sports that have a lot of strain on the back, for example, throwing events, wrestling, weight lifting, and gymnastics.
-The risk of forward slipping in people over the age of twenty-five is very small.
-It is usually the fifth or bottom lumbar vertebrae (L5) which slips forward over the top sacrum bone (S1).
+The risk of slipping forward in people over the age of twenty-five is very small.
+It is usually the fifth or bottom lumbar vertebrae (L5) which slip forward over the top sacrum bone (S1).

 It is often seen in conjunction with a stress fracture of the pars interarticularis (Spondylolysis).
 Most cases of pars interarticularis defects associated with spondylolysis are those where there is a family history of the defect.
 Stress fractures of the pars interarticularis through overuse are rarely thought to cause spondylolisthesis.

 Spondylolisthesis is graded depending on how far forward the vertebra has slipped.
 It is measured by X-ray from the side and graded as follows:

 - 1 – 25% forward movement